 The common name of this herb is cockle-burr, which is a biennial plant found in North America, Europe and other areas.
 It is found growing along roads, fences and walls.
 It has long fleshy roots and is classically a blood purifying and anti-pain herb.
 Hungarian and Japanese researchers have long known this herb to contain inulin and benzaldehyde which have significant anti-cancer and anti-human immunodeficiency virus activities.

-Turkey or Indian Rhubarb (Rheum Palmatum)
+Turkey or Indian Rhubarb root (Rheum Palmatum)